erolm-a/colla-framework/README.md

 Flask: [![](https://images.microbadger.com/badges/version/erolmatei/colla-framework-flask.svg)](https://microbadger.com/images/erolmatei/colla-framework-flask "Get your own version badge on microbadger.com")

+# Note: Entities As Experts

+The Entities as experts model can be found under `src/models` and the evaluation scripts to run them (although still under severe rewriting) are under `src/evaluations`.
+More instructions on how to run them coming soon!

+---

 ## Description

 ColLa is a simple research project about linguistic-oriented conversational agents.
 This project comes with a Knowledge Graph generator and a small PoC chatbot for testing purposes.